Newport, Washington: Historical buildings

 The historic Kelly's Bar and Grill has been operating since 1894 with only minor breaks, making it the second oldest bar in the state.

+Owen’s Grocery & Deli was Newport’s first brick commercial building, built in 1903.
+Originally known as the Newport Trading Company, it was described at the time as the largest department store north of Spokane, and the building has housed a grocery operated by the Owens family since 1938.

 Education

 Newport School District operates public schools.